oganzins/Task-Billing-API/README.md

 * Programming language - C#;
 * Solution should be put into Github.

 Rather than that, there are no restrictions - you can use any .NET framework you like, add any dependencies you want and enrich this API by any functionality you want to.
-The main goal is to understand how you think and to see how your actual code looks.
+The main goal of this task is to understand how you think and to see how your actual code looks.

 Good luck! :)